£Saving Tool UK

 How Structural Engineer Pay Works in the UK

-• Specialisms in tall buildings, major sports stadia, or bridge design command 15–25% premium over general structural practice
+Specialisms in tall buildings, major sports stadia, or bridge design command a 15–25% premium over general structural practice

-• Many structural engineers progress to associate or director status at consultancies, where profit sharing adds £15,000–£40,000 to salary
+Progression to associate or director status at consultancies can bring profit sharing that adds £15,000–£40,000 to salary

 Use the calculator above to see your exact take-home pay after all deductions, including pension contributions and student loan repayments if applicable.